MI-AFP/tutorials/tutorials/07_test-doc-debug.md

   print (sumGood [1..10000000])
 ```

-### 2. The biggest optimization: a better algorithm
+### Case 1: The biggest optimization: a better algorithm

 The main problem with the naive Fibonacci implementation is not laziness, boxing, or the choice of numeric type.
 The real problem is the **algorithm itself**.